Little Blacknose

-Little Blacknose: The Story of a Pioneer is a 1929 children's book by Hildegarde Swift.
-It received the Newbery Honor award for the year 1930.

-The book tells the story of the DeWitt Clinton locomotive, the first steam locomotive to operate in New York.
+Little Blacknose: The Story of a Pioneer is a 1929 children historical fiction book written by Hildegarde Swift and illustrated by Lynd Ward.
+The book tells the story of the DeWitt Clinton locomotive, the first steam locomotive to operate in New York, from its manufacture in 1831, rivalry-turned-friendship with British-built locomotive John Bull, exhibition at the 1883 Chicago World's Fair, and its retirement in Grand Central Station in 1928.
+It received a Newbery Honor in 1930.